 See our unit's label.

 The Canon SELPHY QX20 is a decent portable photo printer.
-While it isn't as good as something like the Polaroid Hi-Print Generation 2 in small detail reproduction, it's among the better models when it comes to color accuracy, producing brighter and more true-to-life photos than other portable photo printers on the market.
+While it isn't as good as the Polaroid Hi-Print Generation 2 in terms of small detail reproduction, it's among the better models when it comes to color accuracy, producing brighter and more true-to-life photos than other portable photo printers on the market.
 Its recurring cost is similar to other portable photo printers, though significantly higher than most desktop printers.

 For more options, check out recommendations for the best photo printers, the best portable printers, and the best cheap and budget printers.